LunarVim/LunarVim/README.md

 Explanations and installation instruction can be found on my blog

 # TODO
-- Map which key stuff

 - People asked about vimwiki I kinda hate it but maybe I'll add it
 - float term lazy git
 - spectre, or async task/run
 - setup custom paths
 - install script envsubst is your friend
 - add better whitespace pluginand a toggle, video about clean code maybe
-- Remember silent for which key
+- pear tree (jsx autocomplete would be nice)
+- echodoc and buitin support with CoC
+- snippets (coc snippets)
+- git messenger
+- float term
+- neovide
+- setup global coc extensions to auto install